pinguimtrivago/greatest-number-generator/README.md

 # 🚀 How to Use
 Have you heard of Python, by any chance?
-Run the script and follow the instructions.
+Run the script.
+Then type.
+Then get amazed.

 # 🤔 Why Is It So Cool?
 Generates random numbers like a boss.